 Op2.01 Accident Reporting and Documentation Policy

 It is the policy of Missouri State University (MSU) that all Accidents resulting in personal injury, damage to university property or involve a university vehicle, shall be properly reported and investigated.
 Although an investigation is a reactive process, a comprehensive reporting and investigation process is a proactive measure that can effectively prevent or minimize future Accidents.
 This operating procedure establishes a systematic process to ensure Accidents are properly reported and documented in a timely manner and that the appropriate corrective actions are taken.

 This operating procedure applies to the reporting and investigation of all Accidents that result in:

 - A work-related injury to any university employee (staff, faculty, student workers, or volunteers);

 - Personal injury to non-university personnel while on or using university-owned property; or

-- Damage to university-owned property.
+- Damage to university-owned property and/or vehicles.